We'll email you the contents of your shopping cart, so you can easily continue where you left off on your next visit.

 Cable clutter is a thing of the past thanks to digital technology.
 Where once you needed multiple cables to deliver audio and video between your TV or monitor and other gadgets, you can now do the same with a single cable: the HDMI cable.
 Learn all about this cable in our handy buying guide.

-HDMI (high-definition multimedia interface) cables are used to set up home theatre equipment and connect TVs, monitors and projectors to devices such as laptops, Blu-ray players, gaming consoles, set top boxes and mobile phones.
+HDMI (high-definition multimedia interface) cables are used to set up home theatre equipment and connect TVs, monitors and projectors to devices such as laptops, desktops, Apple TV, media players, gaming consoles, Blu-ray players, set top boxes and streaming devices.

 These cables transmit both video and audio signals, so you no longer need separate cables for sound and visuals, cutting down on clutter.

 HDMI ports are usually located on the back or side of your devices.
 You may have multiple ports, which are clearly labelled for your convenience: HDMI 1, HDMI 2, etc, or Input 1, Input 2, etc. If you have more devices than ports, you can buy a stand-alone HDMI switch to add the necessary number of devices.

 To connect the TV to your devices, simply run the HDMI cable from your TV’s HDMI input to the device’s HDMI output.